Trademark Research To Conduct Before Filing Your Application

 You can also conduct similar basic searches on social media sites like Facebook and Twitter, but chances are if your mark already exists you’ll find it through Google or Bing.

 Starting with Google or Bing provides a cheap and easy way verify whether someone is already using your mark.
 If you see that your mark is already in use, or a company uses a similar mark, you know that you may need to start over.
 Note that if you find no current uses of your mark, your work is not finished.
-Google is not the comprehensive database of registered trademarks.
+Google is not the comprehensive database of registered trademarks or intellectual property.
 It just provides a useful and easy quick search you can do without a law firm or attorney.